DevExpress/testcafe/README.md

 ## Thanks to BrowserStack

-We are grateful to BrowserStack for providing infrastructure that we use to test code in this repository.
+We are grateful to BrowserStack for providing the infrastructure that we use to test code in this repository.

 <a href="https://www.browserstack.com/"><img alt="BrowserStack Logo" src="https://raw.github.com/DevExpress/testcafe/master/media/BrowserStack.png"/></a>